 Body image

 The therapist will typically ask the patient to point out or mark areas of pain or discomfort on the chart.
+This process is often referred to as a pain drawing.
 The chart is then used as a reference during the course of treatment, with updates made as the patient's condition improves or worsens.

 Prescription part